Jsotindjo/CSC120-A3/rubric.md

 ## General Items:

-PART 4 pts: Programs compile without errors or warnings
+NO  4 pts: Programs compile without errors or warnings

-PART 2 pts: Executes fully & consistently without crashing (exception/freeze)
+NO 2 pts: Executes fully & consistently without crashing (exception/freeze)

 NO 2 pt: Complies with style guidelines (missing items 1 pt each):